-- All laboratories testing for COVID-19 are required to report all positive results immediately to the public health authorities through HESN portal. - All samples with positive results from MOH, Governmental non-MOH and private Sectors should be sent to National Health Laboratory, Saudi CDC for further confirmation and characterization. - Store respiratory samples at 2-8°C and ship to National health Laboratory, Saudi CDC on ice pack.
+- All laboratories testing for COVID-19 are required to report all positive results immediately to the public health authorities through HESN portal. - Samples with positive results from MOH, Governmental non-MOH and private Sectors should be sent to National Health Laboratory Saudi CDC for further confirmation and characterization according to updated memo regarding to number and frequency. - Store respiratory samples at 2-8°C and ship to National health Laboratory, Saudi CDC on ice pack.